 4. Get the concept clear with a concise explanation

-A clear explanation is one of the most important landing page elements.
+A clear explanation is one of the most important elements of landing pages that convert.
 Unless you tell your visitors how it works, you will not be able to sustain their attention.
 Do not twist the language or add heavy words unnecessarily.
 What wins for an explanation is the mention of benefits rather than features.
 Visitors have greater liking towards content that explains how the product can help rather than technical stuff.

 Intuit Quickbooks has cleverly included a 30 second video along with the headline and followed it up with concise explanations further empowered with the “Learn More” button.
 The explanation is neither too vague nor too lengthy.
 It is just perfect for the visitors to take the action they desire.